Our Luxury Student Accommodation in Manchester

 Discover More About Almero Student Mansions in Manchester

-As you have most probably discovered now, there are few locations more suited to student life than Manchester and we are delighted to have brand new mansions afoot in the city.
+As you have most probably discovered now, there are few locations more suited to student life than Manchester and we are delighted to offer student accommodation in the city.
 With two universities that are growing in stature all the time, a buzzing social scene and more restaurants you could care to wish for, there isn’t really a missing bit of the jigsaw when it comes to Manchester and student life.

 If this has helped you to come to the decision that Manchester is for you during the forthcoming academic year, then we want to hear from you.
 Places in our new Almero Student Mansions complex in Manchester are filling up daily, so be sure to get in touch as quickly as possible to avoid disappointment.